 Understanding yourself is paramount to enhancing performance – no matter your goal.
 Trauma is the body’s ultimate stress response, so you can learn much from it to empower the fastest possible change even if you think you aren’t that ill or stressed.
 As I continue my own journey, I bring these learnings to help others manage stress and achieve their personal goals.

-This year’s goal is to heal from Long Haul Covid-19 and complete an MSc at Worcester University in EMDR-based and trauma-informed psychotherapy, the only MSc of this kind.
+This year’s goal is to consolidate the last few years effort: I worked on healing myself from 18 months of Long Covid-19, the results of which culminated in giving birth to a baby boy!
+During pregnancy I completed an MSc at Worcester University in EMDR-based and trauma-informed psychotherapy, the only MSc of this kind.
 I am a regular participant of international conferences that seek to bring together Neuroscientists, Psychiatry and Psychotherapy to gain a deeper understanding of the conscious experience.

 All the learnings I gather are applied to Pocket Stress Buster’s programme, sustaining its unique proposition, and enhancing your chance for positive change.

 You do not have to suffer from PTSD or have suffered a terrible childhood to benefit from Pocket Stress Buster.
 The programme is designed to help anyone make change who wants to.

 This programme transfers the latest scientific research into practical lessons, so all you have to do is listen, read, and practice.
 The question I ask of you is:

 “In your increasingly demanding and time-pressurised life, why wouldn’t you want to learn the most effective, and efficient stress management methods to feel calm, in control, and build resilience for the future?”